gvwilson/thirdbit/_drafts/2022-08-30-research-topics.md

-what error recovery techniques are used in what languages and applications how often? what labels do people use on GitHub and how do they transfer between projects when people move? what examples do people use when teaching security? is it still Ariadne crashing or do they talk about intimate partner abuse? how much do engineering managers know about settled results from organizational behavior, social psychology, etc.? and how much pseudoscience do they know? evolution of the PEP system create a set of scenarios, each w/ multiple-choice options; have an ethics expert determine the best available answer; then have students & professionals answer the same questions and see where they do/don't agree w/ the expert on ethics. tudy students from 1st to final year of college/uni and see what tools they start using when.
+what error recovery techniques are used in what languages and applications how often? what labels do people use on GitHub and how do they transfer between projects when people move? what examples do people use when teaching security? is it still Ariadne crashing or do they talk about intimate partner abuse? evolution of the PEP system create a set of scenarios, each w/ multiple-choice options; have an ethics expert determine the best available answer; then have students & professionals answer the same questions and see where they do/don't agree w/ the expert on ethics. tudy students from 1st to final year of college/uni and see what tools they start using when.
 Particularly interested in when/whether they start to use more advanced features of their IDE (e.g., "rename variable in scope").